 We aim to:

-- Prevent onset of nicotine and tobacco use.
+- Prevent the onset of nicotine and tobacco use.

 - Reduce societal and health burdens of tobacco and nicotine use.

 - Help people quit smoking and promote tobacco dependence treatment.

 - Eliminate non-smoker exposure to tobacco smoke pollution.